New UK high-speed rail service may not connect to central London -report | Business

 New UK high-speed rail service may not connect to central London -report

-The British government is considering terminating HS2, a flagship new high speed rail line connecting the capital to northern England, on the outskirts of London as the cost of the project soars, the Sun newspaper reported on Friday.
+The British government is considering terminating HS2, a flagship new high-speed rail line connecting the capital to northern England, on the outskirts of London as the project's costs soar, the Sun newspaper reported on Friday.
+Costs are rocketing as steel, concrete and wages rise, forcing the government to consider stopping the line in west London, instead of Euston, central London, scrapping the need for 7 kilometres of tunnel, the newspaper said.

 - Country: